-Leaders need better routines and new habits
+2. Create better routines and new habits

 A meeting fatigue study showed that 89% of workers agree that they would benefit from at least one day free from scheduled calls and meetings.
 Are your leaders mindful of how they are scheduling their time and what they require of each team member?
 It’s important that each person’s independence be respected to use time wisely, avoid employee fatigue and burnout, and ultimately get stuff done ✅.